MyBord/mybord-client/docs/projectManagement.md

 ### C. Medium

+  * card menu button
     * if you click the card menu button and the card menu button content is shown, and then hover outside of the card content, the card menu button content should then be hidden / no longer shown.
+    * when you click delete in the card menu button and get the pop confirm, and then click 'no', two issues occur that need to be fixed: 1. the card menu button content goes away (it should still be shown), 2. the card menu button itself (the icon) flashes / double renders
+  * popover
+    * If the popover is of trigger type 'hover', then when you hover from the child item to the popover content, the popover will hide again because there is a gap between the child and the popover and there is a moment where you are not hovering over either items.
   * fix when you cannot get the channel icon
   * create error page if server is down
   * add react lazy loading to all files that use switch statements